 sector contracted after two months of growth.

-U.S. stocks were little changed after the data but drifted
+U.S. stocks were little changed after the data but rose in

-lower by midmorning.
-The S&P 500 index, a broad measure
+volatile trade by midday.
+The S&P 500 index, a broad

 Also on Wednesday, a report showed new orders received by

-U.S. factories unexpectedly rose in October as demand for motor
+U.S. factories unexpectedly rose 0.8 percent in October as

-vehicles and a range of other goods offset a slump in defense
+demand for motor vehicles and a range of other goods offset a

-That chimed with another report showing U.S. nonfarm
+The report chimed with another release showing U.S. nonfarm

 productivity increased at a much faster clip than initially